 5. Danish School of Media and Journalism

-6. University of Tampere
+6. Tampere University of Applied Sciences

 7. Lannion Institute of Technology